 - Viewing PDFs in Firefox - Mozilla

-Although your student may have granted you access to view all other documents through the online system, viewing the 1098T Statement online is a newly implemented feature that requires authorization from the student.
+Although your student may have granted you access to view all other documents through the online system, viewing the 1098T Statement online requires authorization from the student.
 Have your student log on to www.southern.edu/pay and under My Account, click on the Authorized Users menu, select the authorized user and click the edit option.
 Update the authorization check box to Yes to grant access to view the 1098T's statement.
 Log back in to the authorized user account to view the statement.

 The 1098-T form is used by eligible educational institutions to report information about their students to the IRS as required by the Taxpayer Relief Act of 1997.
 Eligible educational institutions are required to submit the student's name, address, taxpayer's identification number (TIN), enrollment status, amounts pertaining to qualified tuition and related expenses, and scholarships and/or grants.
 A 1098-T form must also be provided to each applicable student.

 Why do I receive a 1098-T?

 This IRS Form 1098-T is for all students who had qualified tuition and other related educational expenses charged and paid to them during the previous calendar year.

 What is the American Opportunity Tax Credit and The Lifetime Learning Credit?

 Please visit the IRS website for more information.